alex-randles/RML-Mapping-Interface/README.md

 # RML-Mapping-Interface
 An interface which allows RML mappings and associated source data to be executed and resulting RDF data output.

+## Online Version
+An online version of the application is available at the following link: https://rml-mapper.adaptcentre.ie/

+## Local Version
 ### Installation Guide
 The following sections cover the installation and running of the application.
 The application requires `python 3.10` or greater to run.
 ### Downloading Source Code